 (1) Use the DD Form 448, Military Interdepartmental Purchase Request (MIPR) as Part B of the Office of Federal Procurement Policy (OFPP) model interagency agreement.
 If a non-DoD agency is unable to accept a MIPR for Part B, use the Part B provided in the OFPP model interagency agreement.

 (b) Business-case analysis requirements for multi-agency contracts and governmentwide acquisition contracts.
-For guidance on business-case analysis, see FAR 17.502-1(c).
+For guidance on business-case analysis, see FAR 17.502-1(b).
 Submit the business case to the Office of the Deputy Assistant Secretary of the Army (Procurement) at the email address listed in 5101.290(b)(2)(ii)(A).

 (i) Cover letter.
 The SCO shall sign the cover letter, recommending the business case for approval.
 The letter must indicate whether there is any Congressional interest in the procurement.